Kiln-AI/demos/end_to_end_project_demo/README.md

 Our quick pass at fine-tuning has shown it can really improve the performance of smaller models; in particular Llama 3B and Gemini Flash saw big jumps.
 To iterate I'd try:

 - Generate a larger training set.
 I started with 330 examples, then added 719 more and could see a benefit.
-To do this I'd probably manually build a list of all ffmpeg features and use that as top-level topics for synthetic data genl that would let me systematically ensure every feature was contained in the training dataset.
+To do this I'd probably manually build a list of all ffmpeg features and use that as top-level topics for synthetic data generation that would let me systematically ensure every feature was contained in the training dataset.
 I'd also look around for existing examples to include.
 - I'd try more base models like Gemma, Llama 3.1, Qwen.
 We've already seen that there's a wide quality gap between models (likely from their pre-training data).
 The right base model could boost quality, although as the training set got better I'd imagine the gap closes.
 - I'd try smaller models.
 I'd bet with the right training data, even a 1B parameter model could do well given how constrained this problem is.